See the latest vacancies and find out about working for MSF UKJobs in the UK

 "We're not special," he elaborated, referring to MSF's doctors and staff, "there are many people who want to do this work, and would if they had the skills and resources.
 Who wouldn't do it?"

-Paul's earlier missions with MSF were in Burundi, Congo, and Somalia, which primarily focused on surgery, maternal health and infectious disease prevention.
+Paul's earlier missions with MSF were in Burundi, Democratic Republic of Congo, and Somalia, which primarily focused on surgery, maternal health and infectious disease prevention.
 In 2008, he became one of MSF's senior surgical advisors.

 Paul was instrumental to MSF’s response in Haiti, swiftly implementing surgical projects on the ground within a week of the earthquake in 2010.